suzybee1987/milestone-2/README.md

 - As a Terry Pratchett fan
     - I want to play the game to find out which character I am most like and to see a picture of them with a brief description
     - I want to be able to share on social media to share with friends and other Discworld lovers
-    - I want to see social media links to the Discworld fan sites
+    - I want to see a link to the Discworld site
     - I want the site to have images from the books showing the different characters on the main screen
     - I want to see quotes from my favourite books in the series as part of the questions
     - I want the quiz to follow the Discworld theme of colours